solita/solita.github.com/_posts/2015-02-16-microservices.md

 To make things more difficult/fun I chose a Macbook Pro as my laptop - being a veteran Windows/Linux user, this is a new experience and actually much fun.
 On the other hand I find myself often in the ever so familiar terminal window when things get hairy.

-I also made transition from Netbeans to IntelliJ - now I love netbeans, but IntelliJ is more common here, and I've heard a lot of great things about it, too.
+I also made transition from NetBeans to IntelliJ Idea - now I love NetBeans, but IntelliJ is more common here, and I've heard a lot of great things about it, too.
 So Idea it is.

 Topic of the exercise was to build a simple application with a few key domain objects and requirements listed.
 In my case, they are employees, departments, and municipalities, with nearly CRUD-like services - but with some more specific points like which fields are mandatory, and where there needs to be specific validation rules.